shuaibiyy/terraform-provisioner/README.md

         $ export TP_GIT_PASSWORD=<git_password>
 3. Run Topo with config created in step 1:

-        $ topo topograph.yml
+        $ topo [flags...] topograph.yml
+    Available flags are:
+    * `-update`: when specified guarantees that the terraform project will be fetched from remote, even if it was previously fetched.
+Note that flags must appear before the name of the config file, e.g.:

+            $ topo -update <config_file>

-## What does it do?
+## What exactly does Topo do?

 1. Accepts and parses a YAML configuration file.
-A configuration file should contain one or more provision blocks, which looks like:
+A configuration file should contain one or more provision blocks, which look like:

         provisions:
           jenkins_2: